 Hoboken Pizza & Beer Joint

 Pizza, even just by itself, is always a good pick-me-up.
 No question.
 But, pizza and beer?
 Well, now you’re talking.
-At Hoboken Pizza & Beer Joint, They’ve taken the authentic flavor of East Coast pies and paired them with renowned San Diego brews for a true feeling of pizza paradise and beervana.
+At Hoboken Pizza & Beer Joint, They’ve taken the authentic flavor of East Coast pies and paired them with renowned San Diego brews for a true feeling of pizza paradise and Beervana.
 Stop in for a whole pie and a pilsner or just for a slice and a Sculpin.
-Not only do they serving excellent pies, they also serve pasta, subs, and salads.
+Not only do they serve excellent pies, they also serve pasta, subs, and salads.
 They also have a superb selection of beer on tap, and if you haven’t experienced a Pabst Blue Ribbon on tap you don’t know what you’re missing.